Silvery World

-Silvery World is a Korean novel published by Lee Injik in 1908, categorized as sinsoseol, or new novel.
-By depicting how a wealthy farmer gets killed by a venal official, it denounces the corrupt feudal system of the late Joseon dynasty.
+Silvery World is a Korean novel published by Lee Injik in 1908, categorized as Sinsoseol, or new novel.
+The novel depicts how a wealthy farmer is killed by a venal official and denounces the corrupt feudal system of the late Joseon dynasty.
 The author wrote it with a plan to adapt it into a play from the beginning, and it was performed in Wongaksa as the first Korean sinyeongeuk, or new play.